Hallucinogenic plants in Chinese herbals: Xiaojun: species unknown

 The c.
 304 Nanfang Caomu Zhuang mentions sweetgum tree growths in a shamanic context, although it is unclear if this refers to the fungi mentioned in Bowuzhi.
-The shamans in the southern state of Yue use a magical fēngrén (楓人 "sweetgum person") that is a kind of liúyǐng (瘤癭 "gall") found growing on sweetgum trees.
+The shamans in the southern state of Yue use a magical that is a kind of found growing on sweetgum trees.
 "When aged (the trees) they develop tumors.
 Sometimes in a violent thunder storm, the tree tumors grow suddenly three to five feet in one night, and these are called Feng-jen.
 The witches of Yueh collect these for witchcraft, saying that they have proof of their supernatural quality."
 Later sources gave two explanations of the sweetgum tree growths, either as galls that resemble humans and have magical powers or as parasitic plants with rain-giving powers.

 Subsequent Chinese authors give records of lethally poisonous mushrooms that produce laughter.
-Chen Renyu's (陳仁玉) I245 Jùnpǔ (菌譜 "Mushroom Guidebook") says this fungus is named tǔxùn (土蕈 "earth mushroom") or dùxùn (杜蕈 "pear mushroom") and "grows in the ground.
+Chen Renyu's (陳仁玉) I245 says this fungus is named or and "grows in the ground.
 People believe it to be formed by the air from poisonous vermin, and kills people if taken....
 Those poisoned by it will laugh.
 As an antidote, use strong tea, mixed with alum and fresh clear water.
 Upon swallowing this, it will cure immediately".
-This appears to refer to a different species to the non-lethal mushoom growing on fēng trees mentioned in Bowuzhi.
+This appears to refer to a different species to the non-lethal mushroom growing on fēng trees mentioned in Bowuzhi.

 In Japan, both medieval and modern sources record laughing mushrooms.
 An 11th-century story in the Konjaku Monogatarishū describes a group of Buddhist nuns who ate maitake (舞茸 "dancing mushrooms") and began to laugh and dance uncontrollably.
 It is also known as the waraitake (笑茸 "laughing mushroom"), which scholars have identified as the Panaeolus papilionaceus (despite this species not being psychoactive, unlike other species in the Panaeolus genus); the related Panaeolus cinctulus or Banded Mottlegill; and the Gymnopilus junonius (which is not psychoactive, although other Gymnopilus species are) or Laughing Cap also called ōwaraitake (大笑茸 "Big Laughing Mushroom").

 In a study on early Daoist practitioners searching for the elixir of Immortality, Needham and Lu mention the possible use of hallucinogenic plants, such as Amanita muscaria "fly agaric" and xiaojun "laughing mushrooms".
 Based on Tang dynasty and Song dynasty references, they tentatively identify it as a Panaeolus or Pholiota and suggest that the properties of at least some psychoactive mushrooms were widely known.
 They predict the further exploration of hallucinogenic fungi and other plants in Daoism and in Chinese culture in general "will be an exciting task".